harsh-vardhan7695/mlprojects/README.md

-## this is an example of a End-to End ML proje
+## this is an demo example of a End-to End ML project